COMP122/echo.mips/README.md

           $
           ```

-   1. Stage 4: Final Test
+1. Perform final testing and submitting your project

    1. Run each of the test cases in the "Validation Testing" Section
-      1. Ensure you commit, and push your submission to the remote repo.
+   1. Ensure you push both your code and your tags to your repository
       ```
       $ git push           # push all of your code
       $ git push --tags    # push all of your tags
       ```
       - Note that the command ``git push --mirror`` will push your code and tags in one step.